Somma11/Lost-Academy/README.md

 ---

-## 🐾 Oneko Module
+## 🐉 Oneko Module

-The `oneko` module renders a pixel-art cat sprite that chases your cursor around the screen.
-It's a tribute to the original **Oneko** app from 1989 — one of the earliest examples of interactive desktop pets.
+The `oneko` module renders an animated dragon sprite that chases your cursor around the screen.
+A custom twist on the classic **Oneko** concept — but instead of a cat, you get a dragon roaming across Khan Academy's UI.

 Totally useless.
 Absolutely necessary.